nixon-voxell/apu_final_year_project/introduction.typ

 - Apache License, Version 2.0 (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0)

 This means you can select the license you prefer!
 This dual-licensing approach is the de-facto standard in the Rust ecosystem and there are very good reasons to include both.
-Head over to the #velyst GitHub repository (https://github.com/voxell-tech/velyst) to learn more!
+Head over to the Velyst GitHub repository (https://github.com/voxell-tech/velyst) to learn more!

 == Potential Benefit